j2store/userguide/postfinance_payment.md

 **SHA-IN key**

-This is the SHA­1 IN signature set up by you in the Post finance settings (see below for the required settings to be done at your Ogone account).
+This is the SHA­1 IN signature set up by you in the Post finance settings (see below for the required settings to be done at your Post finance account).
 This ensure security of your transaction.

 **SHA-OUT key**

-This is the SHA­1 OUT signature set up by you in the Post finance settings (see below for the required settings to be done at your Ogone account)
+This is the SHA­1 OUT signature set up by you in the Post finance settings (see below for the required settings to be done at your Post finance account)

 **Hash Method**